Counterfactual Learning of Stochastic Policies with Continuous Actions: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we address the problem of counterfactual learning of stochastic policies on real data with continuous actions.
 This raises several challenges about different steps of the CRM pipeline such as (i) modelization, (ii) optimization, and (iii) evaluation.
 First, we propose a new parametrization based on a joint kernel embedding of contexts and actions, showing competitive performance.
 Second, we underline the importance of optimization in CRM formulations with soft-clipping and proximal point methods.
+We provide statistical guarantees of our estimator and the policy class we introduced.
 Third, we propose an offline evaluation protocol and a new large-scale dataset, which, to the best of our knowledge, is the first with real-world logged propensities and continuous actions.
-For future research directions, we would like to discuss the doubly robust estimator (which achieves the best results in the discrete action case) with the CCP parametrization of stochastic policies with continuous actions, as well as further optimization perspectives and the offline model selection.
+For future research directions, we would like to investigate the doubly robust estimator with the CLP parametrization of stochastic policies with continuous actions: this estimator achieves the best results in the discrete action case but requires further techniques to be adapted to continuous actions.

-\paragraph{Doubly-robust estimators for continuous action policies} While \citet{demirer2019semi} provide a doubly robust (DR) estimator on continuous action using a semi-parametric model of the policy value function, we did not propose a doubly-robust estimator along with our CCP modelling.
-Indeed, their policy learning is performed in two stages (i) estimate a doubly robust parameter $\theta^{DR}(x, a, r)$ in the semi-parametric model of the value function $\E[y | a, x] = V(a, x)~=~\langle \theta_\ast(x), \phi(a, x) \rangle$ and (ii) learn a policy in the empirical Monte Carlo estimate of the policy value by solving

-The doubly robust estimation is performed with respect to the first parameter learned in (i) for the value function, while we follow the CRM setting \cite{swaminathan2012} and directly derive estimators of the policy value (risk) itself, which would correspond to the phase (ii).
-To derive an estimate a DR estimator of such policy values, we tried extending the standard DR approach for discrete actions from \citet{dudik2011} to continuous actions by using our anchors points, but these worked poorly in practice.
-Actually, a proper DR method for estimating the expectation of a policy risk likely requires new techniques for dealing with integration over the training policy in the direct method term, which is non-trivial and goes beyond the scope of this work.
-We hope to be able to do this in the future.

-\paragraph{On further optimization perspectives and offline model selection} As mentioned in Section \ref{sec:optim_crm}, our use of the proximal point algorithm differs from approaches that enhance policies to stay close to the logging policies which modify the objective function as in~\citep{schulman2017proximal} in reinforcement learning.
-Another venue for future work would be to investigate distributionnally robust methods that do such modifications of the objective function or add constraints on the distribution being optimized.
-The policy thereof obtained would thus be closer to the logging policy in the CRM context.
-Moreover, as we showed in Section \ref{sec:modelselection} with importance sampling estimates and diagnostics, the offline decision becomes less statistically significant as the evaluated policy is far from the logging policy.
-Investigating how the distributionally robust optimization would yield better CRM solutions with regards to the offline evaluation protocol would make an interesting future direction of research.